tobyhodges/lesson-sprint-recommendations/before.md

     - Conversely, you may want to avoid planning the sprint that clashes with another event if your team is going to be engaged elsewhere or have other commitments.
 - **Consider promoting the sprint.** Generally, you might want to promote your upcoming sprint to attract other contributors.
+    - Consider whether you need a system to track participation for the Sprint, e.g. a Google Form/Eventbrite page
 - **Provide time zone-converted event times for remote participants.**
   For sprints running online with the potential for participants from multiple regions/time zones,